-By the Spring of 2022, Kolling will see an 8% increase in students' proficiency and growth on the ILEARN mathematics assessment.
+By the Spring of 2023, Kolling will see a 4% increase in students' proficiency and growth on the Math ILEARN and Spring i-Ready Grade 4 Assessments.

-By the Spring of 2023, Kolling will see a 5% increase in students' proficiency and growth on the ILEARN mathematics assessment and the Spring i-Ready diagnostic assessment.
+By the Spring of 2024, Kolling will see a 3% increase in students' proficiency and growth on the Math ILEARN and Spring i-Ready Grade 4 Assessments.

-By the Spring of 2024, Kolling will see a 4% increase in students' proficiency and growth on the ILEARN mathematics assessment and the Spring i-Ready diagnostic assessment.
+By the Spring of 2025, Kolling will see a 3% increase in students' proficiency and growth on the Math ILEARN and Spring i-Ready Grade 4 Assessments.

-- 1. Monitor, update, and implement math curriculum guides at each grade level that align to the IAS - 2.
+- 1. Monitor, update, and implement math curriculum guides at each grade level that align to the IAS. - 2.
 Update and implement curriculum embedded performance assessments that align to the format and rigor of state assessments in order to make instructional decisions. - 3.
 Use math adoption resources effectively to meet the needs of all learners. - 4.
-Increase student engagement in learning activities through inquiry. - 5.
-Research resources for effective math interventions and strategies. - 6.
-Provide collaboration time for vertical alignment with Math committee members. - 7.
-Use data effectively to drive instruction that meets the academic needs of all students. - 8.
-Use the RtI process to close the gaps of at-risk math students. - 9.
-Increase student learning time by offering before school tutoring. - 10.
-Implement the use of Dreambox in the classroom and provide access for Dreambox at home for all students. - 11.
-Establish comprehensive math vocabulary instruction. - 12.
-Establish procedures for instructional round observations between certified staff. - 13.
-Monitor student progress with building-wide data meetings at the BOY and the EOY.
+Research and collaborate to identify culturally responsive practices in order to better reach our hispanic and black students. - 5.
+Utilize the district math coach to follow best practices for instruction in mathematics and to provide resources for effective math interventions and strategies. - 6.
+Provide individualized student math practice using online resources: Redbird, ALEKS, and i-READY. - 7.
+Increase student engagement in learning activities through inquiry. - 8.
+Provide collaboration time for vertical alignment with Math committee members. - 9.
+Use data effectively to drive instruction that meets the academic needs of all students. - 10.
+Use the RtI process to close the gaps of at-risk math students. - 11.
+Increase student learning time by offering before school tutoring. - 12.
+Establish comprehensive math vocabulary instruction. - 13.
+Monitor student progress with building-wide data meetings at the BOY and the MOY.